john-kurkowski/john-kurkowski.github.io/_drafts/ongoing-learning-in-breadth-&-depth.md

 will take root in your organization and be hard to excise.
 If it gets to that point, you’ll be far along, and your enterprise will have bigger problems than a lone e.g. build tool you chose all those years ago.

+The bad news about this formula is it's still more art than science.
+The good news is you can start feeling better now.

 ### To Those On The Cutting Edge